Jods-GH/DungeonAuraTools/README.md

 If you like my work and want to support me you can [Donate](https://www.paypal.com/donate/?hosted_button_id=PSQ4D3HXNZKMG)

+## Contributing
+Simply fork the repo and make any changes to the appropriate section, submit a pull request afterwards mentioning the issue it fixes via [closing Statements](https://docs.github.com/en/issues/tracking-your-work-with-issues/closing-an-issue).

 [//]: # (Links)

 [Discord]: https://discord.com/invite/v3gYmYamGJ (Join the Discord)